 For writers / readers willing to give feedback and / or writers wanting feedback, take a look at this blog’s Feedback page.

 As I post an interview a day (amongst other things) I can’t unfortunately review books but I have a list of those who do.
-If there’s anything you’d like to take part in, take a look at Opportunities on this blog.
+I welcome critique for the four new writing groups listed below and / or flash fiction (<1000 words) for Flash Fiction Fridays.
+For other opportunities see (see Opportunities on this blog).

 We look forward to reading your comments.